sreesanjeevkg/StumpStory/README.md

 ## MageAI

 The Docker image of MageAI is running on the GCP VM with a cron job scheduled to perform a daily full data load from cricsheet.org at 00:00.
 It loads the raw data under a folder called "raw/" and performs some initial cleaning of the CSVs before loading them by match_info, player_info, and ball_by_ball information to staging/

-    DESIGN CHOICES:
-        - Doing a full historical load every day since the data is small as of now.
-Doing a full historical load also frees me from doing backfills in case there are any errors in the data.
-        - Made use of Dask for parallel uploading files to GCP which drastically reduced the pipeline runtime from 2.5 hours to 30 minutes

 <div style="text-align:center;">
 <img src = "images/Mage2.0.png" width = "300" height = "600">